Kitchen Stewardship | A Baby Steps Approach to Balanced Nutrition

 I also have some great memories of my two-year-old son slicing zucchini with his cheese slicer that looks like a meat cleaver.
 (See this post for a photo!)
 Buddy Boy completely did the zucchini job himself two years ago. …If only I could get him to help me in the kitchen like that now! (“Mom, can I go outside and play with my friends?”)

 You’ll want to find a tasty sausage for this recipe, and use a spaghetti sauce that you know your family likes.
 Those two ingredients are the star players and change the flavor dramatically.
-We used some good pastured pork sausage this summer, but in the past I have used cheap ground turkey and made it into homemade sausage.
+We used some good pastured pork sausage this summer, but in the past I have used cheap ground turkey and made it into homemade sausage with seasoning.

 Print